jfpoilpret/vscode-fastarduino/README.md

 No issues have been reported sofar, but any problem or request for enhancement can be submitted to [the project site on GitHub](https://github.com/jfpoilpret/vscode-fastarduino/issues).

 ## Release Notes

+### 0.2.0

+- Fixed bad link to project issues in README.md
+- Added automatic set of defines in `c_cpp_properties.json` matching the currently selected target
+- Fixed regex for "serial" value in settings, in order to accept Mac devices too.

 ### 0.1.0